Supporting healthy ministry in the Diocese of Oxford

 Why Ministry Accompaniers?

 As part of the diocese’s encouragement and support for healthy and sustainable ministry, the network of Ministry Accompaniers exists to act as a critical friend and external reference.
-They are there to help think through the issues you face in your role as priest or minister, all within a confidential relationship.
+They are there to help think through the issues you face in your role as minister, all within a confidential relationship.

 Such issues could include vision setting, conflict resolution, small or major change, how you exercise your leadership, building and developing collaborative ministry, dependency problems, as well as more personal work issues such as changing jobs, time management, or achieving a better balance in your life.